-MIAMI They're big, they're tough, and, presumably, some of them are gay, but so far not a single active NFL player has come out and said so.
+MIAMI (Reuters) - They’re big, they’re tough, and, presumably, some of them are gay, but so far not a single active NFL player has come out and said so.
 After NBA player Jason Collins broke that barrier this week, the National Football League is making sure it will be ready for any coming out party.

 Earlier this year, at least three college football players said they had been asked about their sexual orientation during NFL recruitment interviews, sparking calls for the NFL to do more to fight discrimination.